SpaceUY/nest-js-guidelines/nest_rules.md

 - **Sensitive Data**

   - Never hardcode secrets (API keys, DB credentials, tokens) directly in code.
-  - Store secrets in environment variables, using `.env` files, and ensure they’re `.gitignored`.
+  - Store secrets in environment variables, using `.env` files, and ensure they're `.gitignored`.
   - A good approach for using this technique in Nest is to create a ConfigModule that exposes a ConfigService which loads the appropriate `.env` file.
 While you may choose to write such a module yourself, for convenience Nest provides the @nestjs/config package out-of-the box
   - Encrypt Sensitive DB Data: Any sensitive information (e.g., passwords, tokens) stored in the database must be hashed or encrypted.
 For instance, always store passwords using a secure hashing algorithm (e.g., bcrypt, Argon2), never as plain text.